williamrjackson/UnityScriptingUtilities/README.md

   - Convert feet into Unity Units.
 Because I'm a silly American that can only visualise space in US standard units.
 - `FromInches(inches)`
   - Convert inches into Unity Units.
+- `FromInches(inches)`
+  - Convert inches into Unity Units.
+- `String.PrependAn(capitalize)`
+  - Prepends either "A" or "An" depending on the word.

 ## Bezier Path Editor
 Editor scripts to create paths. `MapToCurve` includes a tween to follow paths over a duration using a speed curve.